 7. Enjoy the panoramic view of Phoenix from Hole in The Rock

-Visiting the famous Hole-in-the-Rock during sunset is one of the most popular things to do in Phoenix.
+Visiting the famous Hole-in-the-Rock during sunset is one of the best things to do in Arizona for any visitor!

 This unique rock formation is located in Papago Park and has access up to a lookout point which provides some unbeatable views over the city, and the mountain ranges off in the distance.
 Parking is free but limited, so arrive an hour or so in advance to get a good spot.

 Follow the well-marked path to the left to begin the short ascent.
-With minimal elevation gain – approximately 200ft/60m – you can expect to reach Hole-in-the-Rock in 15-20 minutes, making it suitable for families!
+With minimal elevation gain – approximately 200 feet (60 meters) – you can expect to reach Hole-in-the-Rock in 15-20 minutes, making it suitable for families!
 Ensure you know how to pack for a day hike, as there are some sections of loose gravel and rocky terrain which may require specialized equipment or footwear.

 Stay here for a little bit longer after the sunset to take photos of the skyline and enjoy the place, as many people will start leaving.
 Descending in the dark will be a breeze with a flashlight, and you’re much more likely to have Hole-in-the-Rock to yourself too!